Battle-Tested SLO Monitoring: The Free Prometheus Alert Generator

 The Riemann Sum Solution

-At Cardinality Cloud, we’ve developed a more efficient approach inspired by Riemann Sums from calculus.
-Instead of expensive nested aggregations, we pre-compute error ratios at regular intervals using recording rules, then average those samples over the SLO window.
+Here’s a more efficient approach, inspired by Riemann Sums from calculus.
+Instead of expensive nested aggregations, pre-compute error ratios at regular intervals using recording rules, then average those samples over the SLO window.

 The tool generates this recording rule: